coletonodonnell/coleton.io/content/posts/algo.md

 |:--:|
 | *Sourced from [Adrian Mejia](https://adrianmejia.com/how-to-find-time-complexity-of-an-algorithm-code-big-o-notation/)* |

 So if we return to the example in Approach 2, we note that $T(n) = 3n + 4$.
 How would we express the time complexity of this algorithm utilizing order of growth?
 This can be done with the **Big O** notation, which represents the **upper bound** of a function's growth rate.
 There are other notations that describe other aspects of a function, but for the sake of algorithm performance, Big O is usually what is considered.
 In this way, Big O notation represents the **worst case** of an algorithm.
-Let's look at how these notation sare formally defined and how to use them to describe the performance of an algorithm.
+Let's look at how these notations are formally defined and how to use them to describe the performance of an algorithm.

 ## Asymptotic Analysis (Time Complexity)